This post may contain affiliate links.

 While the eggplants are roasting, prepare the meat sauce by sautéing the onion until golden brown.
 Add the ground beef or lamb to the onion and garlic, and brown completely.

 Add the crushed tomatoes, tomato paste, and all the spices.
-The aroma of paprika and cinnamon will fill your kitchen with a delicious fragrance!
 Now that the potatoes are ready, the eggplants are roasted, and the meat sauce is fully cooked, it’s time to make the béchamel sauce.

 Step 3: Make the Béchamel Sauce